 If your facility includes operations that are not covered by the EASR, then you will need to apply for an ECA for those operations.

-An Emission Summary and Dispersion Modelling (ESDM) Report summarizes all air emissions emanating from the sources at a facility and assesses the offsite impacts against MOECC standards and guidelines.
-The typical or worst case impacts are determined/predicted using MOECC approved calculation methods and/or computer programs.
+An Emission Summary and Dispersion Modelling (ESDM) Report summarizes all air emissions emanating from the sources at a facility and assesses the offsite impacts against MECP standards and guidelines.
+The typical or worst case impacts are determined/predicted using MECP approved calculation methods and/or computer programs.

 An Acoustic Assessment Report evaluates the existing acoustic environment at the proposed site and uses predictive modelling to anticipate what the acoustic impact may be at nearest points of reception due to the noise sources at the facility.

 Some facilities may initially be “screened” to determine if an acoustic assessment is required - this is dependent on the NAICS code assigned to a facility and the specific details associated with the facility (size, type of operations, location of nearest point of reception, etc.).